lucasccordeiro/vllm/README.md

 `SkipValidation[int]` with the one-line `Field(default=None, gt=0)`
 shape proposed in the issue — [#43496](https://github.com/vllm-project/vllm/issues/43496).
-The harness is kept as a regression witness: re-run against post-#43794 source, it now exercises the validator instead of the crash site.
+The harness is kept as a regression witness: re-run against post-#43794 source; it now exercises the validator instead of the crash site.
 See [`REPORT.md` §7](./REPORT.md).

 **First latent-precondition finding (defensive, not a live bug).**